 Siargao is said to be “Bali 30 years ago” but with these hipster resorts and artsy cafes that sprawled out like mushrooms these past years then maybe we can minus 10 years in that.
 This Mindanao island is still a surfer’s paradise.
 The waves are gigantic, aggressive and still the main reason of tourism.
 However, Siargao is no doubt starting to evolve into more than just a surfing destination.
 Here are things you can do in Siargao aside from surfing.

-You can click the pins to know what places they are.
-If you want to know how to go, travel guides and tips to Siargao, read my previous blog post A Non-Surfer’s Travel Guide and DIY Itinerary to Siargao.
+If you want to know our itinerary and budget for this trip, read my previous blog post A Non-Surfer’s Travel Guide and DIY Itinerary to Siargao.

 CLOUD 9 BOARDWALK